-This is a phase 1, randomized, double-blind, placebo-controlled study to investigate the safety, tolerability, pharmacokinetics, and immunogenicity of BGB-DXP604 alone and in combination with BGB-DXP593 in healthy subjects.
+This is a first-in-human, randomized, double-blind, placebo-controlled, single dose escalation study to investigate the safety, tolerability, pharmacokinetic (PK), and immunogenicity of BGB-DXP593 in healthy subjects.

-After providing written informed consent, subjects will complete all screening assessments.
-After being confirmed as eligible, subjects will be sequentially enrolled for 2 cohorts of different dose levels (referred to as Part 1).
-Two dose levels are planned for eligible subjects to receive a single intravenous dose of study drug (ie, BGB-DXP604 or placebo) at 10 mg/kg or 30 mg/kg, respectively.
+Two dose levels are planned for eligible subjects to receive a single intravenous dose of study drug (ie, BGB-DXP593 or placebo) at 10 mg/kg or 30 mg/kg, respectively.
+Another higher dose level will be allowed for dose escalation.